-How does an Obstetrician Differ from a Family Practitioner?
+How does an Obstetrician Differ from a Family Medicine Physicians?

 Obstetricians specialize in pregnancy, labor and birth, including high-risk pregnancies.
 If you have medical conditions such as high blood pressure or diabetes, or you experience complications with your uterus, cervix or placenta during your pregnancy, you will most likely be referred to an obstetrician.
-Family practitioners are usually only recommended for low-risk pregnancies and deliveries, but in some rural areas, OB physicians may be less available, so an alternative is a family practitioner.
+Family medicine physicians are usually only recommended for low-risk pregnancies and deliveries, but in some rural areas, OB physicians may be less available, so an alternative is a family medicine physician.

-Family practitioners care for your entire family, including your newborn.
+Family medicine physicians care for your entire family, including your newborn.
 If you choose a family practitioner as your health care provider during your pregnancy and birth, he/she can provide ongoing care for you and your baby.

 *To determine if your pregnancy is considered high-risk, your first visit to your physician's office will include a thorough medical history and exam.

 How does an Obstetrician Differ from a Midwife?

 Obstetricians and nurse midwives both offer full spectrum pre-conceptual care, family planning, delivery support and postpartum care.
 The biggest difference is midwives do not perform surgeries, cesarean sections (C-section).